-SSSS indicates how long (in seconds) the DNS record can be cached; 3600 is recommended.
+SSSS indicates how long (in seconds) the DNS record can be cached;

 IN SRV is required as shown, indicating that this is a service

-WWWW indicate priority and wait values.
+WWWW indicate priority and weight values.

 MJS_PORT is the port on which you connect to the MATLAB Job Scheduler server.
 The default is 27350, but if you change it for the server

 MJS_FQDN_HOSTNAME is the fully qualified domain name for the host